dfinity/interface-spec/spec/index.md

 -   If the `wasm_module` starts with byte sequence `[0x00, 'a', 's', 'm']`, the system parses `wasm_module` as a raw WebAssembly binary.

 -   If the `wasm_module` starts with byte sequence `[0x1f, 0x8b, 0x08]`, the system parses `wasm_module` as a gzip-compressed WebAssembly binary.

+The optional `sender_canister_version` parameter can contain the caller's canister version.
+If provided, its value must be equal to `ic0.canister_version`.

 ### IC method `uninstall_code` {#ic-uninstall\_code}